-Dual-qualified in England and the United States, Kate Ashton is a leader of the firm’s Private Fund Transactions Group.
-She regularly counsels investors on private fund restructurings, recapitalisations and tender offers; listed fund transactions; purchases and sales of portfolios of LP interests; and domestic and cross-border co-investment transactions.
-Ms. Ashton is recommended by IFLR1000which also named her in its “Women Leaders 2021” list.
-She is also recommended in The Legal 500 UK (2024) for her prowess in Private Equity and in particular, for her work on secondaries transactions.
-She has also been lauded as “an excellent operator” and a “go-to on secondary transactions.”
+Kate Ashton is of counsel in the firm’s London office, after practicing for many years as a partner.
+Dual-qualified in England and the United States, Ms. Ashton is a former leader of the firm’s Private Fund Transactions Group.
+She regularly counseled investors on private fund restructurings, recapitalisations and tender offers; listed fund transactions; purchases and sales of portfolios of LP interests; and domestic and cross-border co-investment transactions.
+Ms. Ashton is recommended by IFLR1000, which named her in its “Women Leaders 2021” list.
+She is also recommended in The Legal 500 UK (2026) and Chambers UK (2026) for her prowess in Private Equity and in particular, for her work on secondaries transactions.
+She has also been lauded as “an excellent operator” and “highly rated” who “has decades of experience in the secondary market and is a professional and commercial lawyer, offering excellent advice.”

 Beyond fund-related transactional experience, Ms. Ashton’s broadly international practice includes corporate finance, debt and equity offerings and financial restructurings.
-She is recommended for both Debt and Equity Capital Markets, as well as for Mergers & Acquisitions and Private Equity, by IFLR1000 (2022).
-Ms. Ashton recently served as the Co-Chair of the Capital Markets Forum of the International Bar Association and is a former trustee of the American College of Investment Counsel.
+Ms. Ashton served as the Co-Chair of the Capital Markets Forum of the International Bar Association and is a former trustee of the American College of Investment Counsel.

 Ms. Ashton graduated magna cum laude from Harvard College and from Harvard Law School.
 She is a member of the Board of Trustees of the Royal British Society of Sculptors and of the American Trust for the British Library and is active in a number of other cultural and pro bono organisations.
-Ms. Ashton co-founded the Lawyers Volunteering for the Arts pro bono initiative in London, through which a consortium of law firms provides pro bono legal advice to low-income arts and cultural organisations in the United Kingdom, and serves on its Executive Committee.
+Ms. Ashton co-founded the Lawyers Volunteering for the Arts pro bono initiative in London, through which a consortium of law firms provides pro bono legal advice to low-income arts and cultural organisations in the United Kingdom.

 Education